-Weeks of life remaining output
+Battery life remaining output

-Is an estimate of the projected time remaining in weeks before the battery has the potential to go flat.
+Is an estimate of the projected time remaining before the battery has the potential to go flat.
 It may be useful as a guide to help prioritise transmitter changes, or to assess the appropriate action should a bird be incubating near the end of the transmitters expected life.

-The transmitter will continually adjust the projected time remaining and despite starting at 60 weeks is likely to take longer than 60 weeks to count down to zero.
-However a transmitter that spends some time in mortality may count down to zero in less than 60 weeks because of the higher pulse rate.
+The transmitter will continually adjust the projected time remaining and is likely in the case of an "Egg Timer" to count down to zero faster or slower than projected depending on the cumulative periods the bird has incubated.
+Transmitters that spend some time in mortality will count down to zero in less than rated life because of the higher pulse rate.